hyphacoop/two.compost.digital/content/pieces/qubit-guarantee/index.md

 “No point in searching for that Mr. Leonard,” the man commented, glancing at Kurt’s phone.
 “That’s part of the reason why we brought you here.”

 “I don’t know how to fix a sensor grid, man.
-I thought I was cracking through ransomware.”
+You told me I’d be cracking through ransomware.”

 “You will be, in a sense.
 I’m just taking you to the park and we can walk through it all.
 Take it slow.
 Explain anything you’d like.”